3rgo/synesthesies-poc/README.md

 Synesthésies - Proof of Concept
 ===============================

+## Demo

-POC can be accessed at :
+POC can be accessed at : (https://3rgo.tech/synesthesies-poc/)

 ## Stack